KosAqH/World-Tour-EDA/World Tour/draft.md

 | El Salvador        |       1 |
 | Honduras           |       1 |

 In Asia we have another very skewed distribution.
 Majority of concerts is held in Japan.
-Suprisingly large count is for Singapur - another english-speaking, wealthy country.
+Suprisingly large count is for Singapur - another English-speaking, wealthy country.
 I would also assumed that South Korea gets much more events than it actually has.

 |  Country     | Count  |  Country               | Count  |
 |--------------|--------|------------------------|--------|